MicrosoftDocs/learn/learn-pr/iot/explore-iot-hub-monitoring/includes/4-exercise-setup-use-metrics-diagnostic-logs-iot-hub.md

 Azure Resource logs are platform logs emitted by Azure resources that describe their internal operation.
 All resource logs share a common top-level schema with the flexibility for each service to emit unique properties for their own events.

-When you have an IoT Hub solution running in production, you will want to set up various metrics and enable diagnostic logs.
+When you have an IoT Hub solution running in production, you'll want to set up various metrics and enable diagnostic logs.
 Then, if a problem occurs, you have data to look at that helps you to diagnose the problem and fix it more quickly.

 In this exercise, you enable diagnostic logs and use them to check for errors.
 You also set up some metrics to watch, and alerts that fire when the metrics hit a certain boundary criteria.